 What record-breaking flights are on the horizon?

 A majority of the world’s longest flights have been launched in the past several years, which raises the question of what other record-breaking flights might be on the horizon.
-Unfortunately the pandemic has had a negative impact on these kinds of routes, but there are some interesting flights on the horizon:
+The most exciting recent developments are the launch of Air New Zealand’s Auckland to New York flight, as well as Qantas’ Melbourne to Dallas flight, as both of these will launch in the coming months.

-Next, while these flights aren’t quite 8,200+ miles (or aren’t routes that aren’t currently operated), there are some other ultra long haul flights that have either recently launched or are on the horizon:
+Next, while these flights aren’t 8,200+ miles (or are routes that aren’t currently operated), there are some other ultra long haul flights that have either recently launched or are on the horizon:

 - United Airlines launched a nonstop Newark to Johannesburg flight, which covers a distance of 7,989 miles